-Whether the one corkscrew in your home has gone missing or ends up broken, the issue always presents itself at the moment you need it most – when there’s a beautiful bottle of wine sitting on your counter, and suddenly there’s no way to open it.
+Whether the one corkscrew in your home has gone missing or ends up broken (the worst), the issue always presents itself at the moment you need it most—when guests are over and you're trying to open a nice bottle of wine.

-I’m sure you’ve heard of 100,000 ways to open a corked bottle without a corkscrew, but maybe you're a little hesitant to break out the hammer around breakable glass.
+I’m sure you’ve heard of 100,000 ways to open a corked bottle without a corkscrew, but maybe you'll actually remember them if you watch John Legend teach you how?

-We have five simple solutions that will ensure you enjoy your hard-earned happy hour without speeding to the nearest general store.
-You won’t even need to leave your kitchen to do the seemingly impossible, either.
+We also have five simple solutions (a few of them different than John's) that will ensure you enjoy your hard-earned happy hour without having to speed to the nearest convenience store:

 1) The Hammer and Screw Method:

 I recently was at a wake service for a family member when someone realized my grandmother’s corkscrew, probably from the 1960’s if I’m honest, had jammed.
 I prepared to excuse myself to run down to Rite Aid when my uncle surprised the entire crowd by opening the wine with a few home improvement tools in a nearby drawer.

 He started by twisting a screw into the cork using a screwdriver—not deep into the bottle, but enough so that most of the screw remained outside the cork.